nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **StateTerritory**.
 Two-letter U.S. postal abbreviation for the state or territory in which the event took place.

-- **Location**.
-Concatenation of CityTown and StateTerritory in "[locality], [state]" format used for geocoding.

 - **LocationDetail**.
 If known, details on the location within the city or town where the action took place.

 - **County**.
-The name of the county (or similar administrative unit) in which the event's locality is situated.
-Where localities span multiple counties, the county names are concatenated in a semicolon-separated string (e.g., "Durham; Orange" for "Durham, NC").
+The name of the county (or similar administrative unit) in which the event's locality is situated, as recorded by human coder.

 - **Online**.
 Binary indicator for online-only events.
 1 = yes, 0 = no.